pjanec/dirigent/README.md

 Each app in the launch plan has the following attributes:

- - AppIdTuple - unique text id of the application instance; comes together with the machine id; format "machineId.appId"
+ - `AppIdTuple` - unique text id of the application instance; comes together with the machine id; format "machineId.appId"

- - ExeFullPath - application binary file full path
+ - `ExeFullPath` - application binary file full path

- - StartupDir - startup directory
+ - `StartupDir` - startup directory

- - CmdLineArgs - command line arguments
+ - `CmdLineArgs` - command line arguments

- - StartupOrder - the launch order in case of same priority of multiple apps
+ - `StartupOrder` - the launch order in case of same priority of multiple apps

- - RestartOnCrash 0|1 - whether to automatically restart the app after crash
+ - `RestartOnCrash 0|1` - whether to automatically restart the app after crash

- - Dependencies - what apps is this one dependent on, ie. what apps have to be launched and fully initalized before this one can be started
+ - `Dependencies` - what apps is this one dependent on, ie. what apps have to be launched and fully initalized before this one can be started

- - InitCondition - a mechanism to detect that the app is fully initialized (by time, by a global mutex, by exit code etc.)
+ - `InitCondition` - a mechanism to detect that the app is fully initialized (by time, by a global mutex, by exit code etc.) See chapter *Selecting a boot up completion detector*.

- - WindowStyle - "normal" (default), "minimized", "maximized", "hidden"
+ - `WindowStyle` - "normal" (default), "minimized", "maximized", "hidden"

- - Template - where to load default settings from; the name of a AppTemplate section in the same XML file
+ - `Template` - where to load default settings from; the name of a AppTemplate section in the same XML file

- - KillTree 0|1 - whether to kill not just the single process but also all its child processes
+ - `KillTree 0|1` - whether to kill not just the single process but also all its child processes

- - SeparationInterval seconds - how much time to wait before starting the next application
+ - `SeparationInterval <numseconds>` - how much time to wait before starting the next application

 #### Templated launch plan definition